djponto/eJPT-walkthrough/README.md

     ip route - prints the routing table for the host you are on ip route add ROUTETO via ROUTEFROM - add a route to a new network if on a switched network and you need to pivot

+    To use these commands, make sure to:
+- Replace ‘10.10.10.10’ with the relevant IP address
+- Replace ‘port’ with the relevant port number
+- Replace /path/to/x with the relevant path to the relevant file

 ## Enumeration
 Anyone experienced in penetration testing will tell you that enumeration is 90% of the battle, and I don’t disagree.
 Although the eJPT doesn’t require a very in depth enumeration cycle, it does cover a broad number of techniques.